-We also have previously audited, in accordance with auditing standards generally accepted in the United States of America the basic financial statements of Door County Tourism Zone Commission as of and for the years ended December 31, 2020, 2019, 2018, 2017, and 2016 (none of which is presented therein), and we expressed unmodified opinions on those financial statements.
-Those audits were conducted for purposes of forming an opinion on the financial statements as a whole.
-The schedule of room tax revenue by municipality is presented for purposes of additional analysis and is not a required part of the financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the December 31, 2020, 2019, 2018, 2017, and 2016 financial statements.
-The information has been subjected to the auditing procedures applied in the audit of those financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the supplemental information is fairly stated in all material respects in relation to the financial statements from which it has been derived.
+We also previously audited, in accordance with GAAS, the basic financial statements of the Commission as of and for the years ended December 31, 2020, 2019, 2018, 2017 and 2016 (not presented herein), and we expressed unmodified opinions on those financial statements.
+The schedule of room tax revenue by municipality for the years ended December 31, 2020, 2019, 2018, 2017 and 2016 is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+Such information is the responsibility of management and was derived from and related directly to the underlying accounting and other records used to prepare the December 31, 2020, 2019, 2018, 2017 and 2016 financial statements.
+The information was subjected to the audit procedures applied in the audit of those basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare those financial statements or to those financial statements themselves, and other additional procedures in accordance with GAAS.
+In our opinion, the supplementary information is fairly stated in all material respects in relation to the basic financial statements as a whole for the years ended December 31, 2020, 2019, 2018, 2017 and 2016.